 The Basilica of Santa Maria Novella is the first landmark you will see upon arrival.
 Located across the street from the main train station, it’s one of the most remarkable churches in Florence.
 The Basilica of Santa Maria Novella is famous for its classic form and artworks by Giotto, Botticelli, Massaccio, and Filippino Lippi.

 After a day filled with sightseeing, walk over the Ponte Vecchio, a medieval stone arch bridge over the Arno River.
-With the line of shops offering jewelries, pieces of art, and souvenirs, the place is perfect for window shopping and admiring the glorious views of the city and its surroundings.
+With a line of shops offering jewelry, pieces of art, and souvenirs, the place is perfect for window shopping and admiring the glorious views of the city and its surroundings.

 Neither of these routes disappoints.
 The views from the river bank further compliment the city.
 The streets on this side of Florence appear to be narrow and less chaotic.
 The never-ending stream of people… Well, you can hardly see it here.